This page is still in preparation, but may nevertheless be of interest in its incomplete state.

 Carl Friedberg at the Duca recording piano, 8 May 1909, Frankfurt

 It is good to have a photograph of Artur Schnabel at a recording piano, since there has been a widely circulated rumour for many years that he did not like the reproducing piano at all.
 In fact, his reported quip, that he had seventeen degrees of touch, whereas one particular piano only had sixteen, was most likely a sharp piece of black propaganda put out by Ampico, for whom he recorded in the 1920s, to give the impression that Aeolian's Duo-Art worked in steps, whereas the Ampico had smooth dynamic changes.
 This technical distinction is not borne out in practice, since the Duo-Art's notional steps function like miniature crescendos and diminuendos, and their effect is modified by the number of notes being played at any one time.
-At any rate, Schnabel recorded at least 56 rolls, for four different companies.
+At any rate, Schnabel recorded at least 56 rolls, for four different companies, and you can read more about this controversy on our Pianolists page.

 Artur Schnabel about to record for the Philipps Duca, 15 February 1912, Frankfurt -